Dining

 ~8 min walk

-James Beard Award–winning chef Ashley Christensen's flagship restaurant.
+James Beard Award–winning chef Ashley Christensen's flagship.
 Wood-fired meats, seasonal vegetables, and one of Raleigh's most celebrated dining experiences.

 Transfer Co.
 Food Hall